 4. Pay your bills on time

 As we've mentioned, lenders will want to see proof that you can reliably make repayments.
 So, show them by paying your bills on time.
 Even just paying your monthly phone bill can help to show that you're responsible with your finances.
+It’s a great way to build your credit score.

 5. Look out for fraudulent activity

 Check over your credit report and look out for any information that doesn't actually apply to you.
 If someone has applied for credit under your name without you knowing or there's debt that you haven't incurred, contact the companies involved as well as the relevant credit agencies immediately.
+If you’re wondering why your credit score has gone down because you haven’t done anything to damage it, there’s a chance this could be the reason.

 6. Reduce any debts you already have